-Based on the data shown in the 3-year quarterly crime stats, QCIC has assessed that Anti-social Behaviour 18.9% as well as Violence and sexual offenses 18.3% may be directed towards the development and its occupants.
-They are the most prevalent threat as well as the potential for Other theft 17.8% and Theft from the person 13%.
+Based on the data shown in the 3-year quarterly crime stats, QCIC has assessed that Anti-social Behaviour (22.1%) as well as Violence and sexual offenses (18.3%) may be directed towards the development and its occupants.
+They are the most prevalent offences as well as the potential for Theft from the person (16.3%) and Other theft (14.3%).